-My Story infection episodes, but they were sporadic
+My Story infection episodes, but they were sporadic.

 I’ve been reading you daily for a month, and I find the Ureaplasma Test site very useful because it’s complete: whatever type of doubt I had, there was already a post about it!
 I decided to write my story because I fear confusing the various symptoms and stories and not being expert enough to understand what I have and what advice best suits me.
 My story of post-intercourse cystitis began in July when I changed partners.
-I had previously had STD infection episodes, but they were sporadic and resolved with antibiotics.
+I had previously had STD infection episodes, but tests revealed they were sporadic and resolved with antibiotics.

 Navigating Consultations